-- 5.32 There is a strategic intent to improve capacity on the East Suffolk Rail Line in order to improve links between Ipswich and Lowestoft.
+- 5.32 There could be effects on national road infrastructure through increased congestion and disruption of traffic on some of main regional routes (for example the A12 and the A14).
+These effects will be most prominent during the construction phase, but may also have impacts during the operational and decommissioning phases.
+However, these issues are primarily localised and can likely be mitigated, provided the design includes transportation management plans, green travel plans and consideration of alternatives to road for the transport of large loads (for example, transport by sea).
+Nevertheless, further studies should be undertaken by the developer. - 5.33 There is a strategic intent to improve capacity on the East Suffolk Rail Line in order to improve links between Ipswich and Lowestoft.
 East Suffolk Rail Line improvements would be of strategic importance in developing increased nuclear capacity.
-The primary access to rail and sea transport routes is the local road and rail infrastructure. - 5.33 Sizewell A closed in 2006 and rail freight traffic is expected to continue for about seven years after this time to aid the decommissioning process, after which there is likely to be no further traffic for the branch (and closure of this freight-only line would be expected).
+The primary access to rail and sea transport routes is the local road and rail infrastructure. - 5.34 Sizewell A closed in 2006 and rail freight traffic is expected to continue for about seven years after this time to aid the decommissioning process, after which there is likely to be no further traffic for the branch (and closure of this freight-only line would be expected).
 Any nuclear capacity development in this area would pick up this rail capacity and stimulate access route improvements in line with current local and strategic initiatives.
-Local railways are already noted to be in need of feasibility studies, which may benefit from British Energy studies currently under way. - 5.34 Conventional waste: Waste material will be generated during the construction, operation and decommissioning of a development.
+Local railways are already noted to be in need of feasibility studies, which may benefit from British Energy studies currently under way. - 5.35 Conventional waste: Waste material will be generated during the construction, operation and decommissioning of a development.
 Local impacts may be expected upon local regional facilities however the scale of operation is not considered to be significant in the long/medium term.
 Waste management facilities will be available to deal with construction projects for the foreseeable future and waste/recycling sites should not be detrimentally impacted.
-Good site practices and the site-specific EIA should look to further mitigate these risks and many impacts may be positive such as the generation of significant quantities of secondary aggregate during demolition. - 5.35 Radioactive Waste^{35:} The operation of a new nuclear power station at the site would require the interim storage of spent fuel and intermediate level waste on site for a period of up to 100 years after operation has ceased.
+Good site practices and the site-specific EIA should look to further mitigate these risks and many impacts may be positive such as the generation of significant quantities of secondary aggregate during demolition. - 5.36 Radioactive Waste^{36:} The operation of a new nuclear power station at the site would require the interim storage of spent fuel and intermediate level waste on site for a period of up to 100 years after operation has ceased.
 Developers were asked that when nominating a site for the SSA, they make provision within the area of land nominated for the safe and secure storage of all the spent fuel and intermediate level waste produced through operation and decommissioning until it can be sent for disposal in a geological disposal facility.
 The detailed design and location of the storage facility within the site boundary will be determined at the project level, within the design submitted by the developer.
-The generic process for dealing with all types of radioactive and hazardous waste arising from the operation and decommissioning of new nuclear power stations, (including gaseous and liquid radioactive discharges), are appraised in Chapter 7 of the Main AoS Report. - 5.36 Electricity transmission: The development of a new nuclear power station at Sizewell may require the further development or upgrade of the National Grid network in the area.
-The potential impact of new or upgraded power lines will be considered in a separate Networks NPS. - 5.37 Potential Effects on Communities: Supporting Infrastructure: There may be some adverse impacts locally from additional traffic generated during construction.
-There is some potential for wider negative effects on regional road infrastructure.
-However, these effects can be mitigated through measures such as green travel plans and by consideration of transport alternatives, for example by transferring large freight from road to sea and rail transport.
-Locally adverse impacts may be expected upon waste facilities from non-radioactive waste produced at the site, but the scale of this activity is not considered to be significant in the long/medium term.
+The generic process for dealing with all types of radioactive and hazardous waste arising from the operation and decommissioning of new nuclear power stations, (including gaseous and liquid radioactive discharges), are appraised in Chapter 7 of the Main AoS Report.

-35 Radioactive waste is waste regulated under Radioactive Substances Act 1993.
+36 Radioactive waste is waste regulated under Environmental Permitting (England and Wales) Regulations 2010.
+The Radioactive Substances Act 1993 still applies in Scotland and Northern Ireland.